AthleteX-DAO/solana-fantasy-app/README.md

 ### `Step 2: Request $SOL Airdrop From Faucet`

 ![](https://i.imgur.com/K6ZtN5z.png)

 ### `Step 3: Create a League and set \$SOL entry cost`

 ![](https://i.imgur.com/GqKZv1d.png)

 ### `Step 4: Invite your friends to join the League`

 ![](https://i.imgur.com/zclYIlF.png)

 ### `Step 5: Draft your players (in a snake-style draft)`

 ![](https://i.imgur.com/nSssqoD.png)

 ### `Step 6: Select your weekly lineup of players`

 ![](https://i.imgur.com/3LqhGGg.png)

 ### `Step 7: Swap Players on the bench with other teams in the League`

 ![](https://i.imgur.com/9pxVzI6.png)

 ### `Step 8: As each week is completed, use the oracle to pass in the scores`

+When a week is completed you need to run the [Increment Week](#2-increment-week) script and [Update scores](#3-update-player-scores) script.
+For this you will need to locally setup the project on your machine.
+Have a look at [pre-requisites](#pre-requisites).

 ### `Step 9: Use the scoreboard to tabulate scores, and withdraw winnings once the season is over.`

 ![](https://i.imgur.com/G6JCE25.png)